TimFehrmannAclue/techlabor_trainings_react_advanced/frontend/README.md

 Contains all files for global state management using redux-toolkit
 #### api
 State management for data received from the backend using redux-toolkit-query
-##### backend
+##### pokemon
-- emptyApi.ts: The rtk web-client generated from swagger.json will be injected into this api.
+- emptyPokemonApi.ts: The rtk web-client generated from swagger.json will be injected into this api boilerplate.
-- enhancedApi.ts: Manually edit generated rtk endpoints & query cache invalidation using tags.
+- enhancedPokemonApi.ts: Manually edit generated rtk endpoints & query cache invalidation using tags.
-- rawApi.ts: Rtk web-client & types generated from swagger.json.
+- pokemonApi.ts: Rtk web-client & types generated from swagger.json.
-- swagger.json: This is a local backup file in case backend swagger.json is not available.
-- openapi-config.ts: Config for redux-toolkit-query-codegen to generate rawApi.ts.
+- openapi-config.ts: Config for redux-toolkit-query-codegen to generate pokemonApi.ts.
 ##### error
 Error handling for redux-toolkit-query.
 #### slice